Your questions about

 IDMEF is not only a standard, but it is by far the best format to manage intrusion detection.
 The proprietary alternatives (ArcSight CEF, LEEF QRadar, etc.) are simple extensions of the syslog format which by definition is a log format.
 The IDMEF format has been defined from the beginning to handle detection of intrusion events.
 This format has been defined by a working group in the IETF that has invested several years on the subject.
 Within this working group include players such as IBM, Boeing, Nokia, Cisco, ISS, but also the MIT and the Miter and even then the Prelude team.

-On the occasion of the first phase of the project SECEF (SECurity Exchange Format), IDMEF was compared to its main competitors like EFC and LEEF formats.
+On the occasion of the first phase of the project SECEF (SECurity Exchange Format), IDMEF was compared to its main competitors like CEF (ArcSight) and LEEF (QRadar) formats.
 The result is clear.
-The IDMEF format is much richer than its competitors and better structured.
+The IDMEF format is much richer and better structured than its competitors.

 For users of Prelude SIEM, this means they can go further into automated processing (correlation, filtering etc.).
 It also allows operators to have more information and more contexts to make decisions quickly.
 As many advantages that improve the operation of the product while reducing costs.